ihart-mhc/ihart-mhc.github.io/index.md

  in the direction that a person is walking.
 It allows hallways to come alive, leading passerby to interact with their surroundings.
-They can become the controller for a computer game by stepping onto a floor projection, or they can stretch their hands up towards a collection of flowers hanging from the ceiling--quite possibly expecting no response at all--only to be surprised when music plays in response.
+They can become the controller for a computer game by stepping onto a floor projection, or they can stretch their hands up towards a collection of flowers hanging from the ceiling, quite possibly expecting no response at all, only to be surprised when music plays in response.
  The possibilities are nearly unlimited, and are bound only by the developer’s imagination.